 When cooking on a stove top, always use lowest setting on you burner and cook your eggs low and slow.

 If you dislike runny yolks and prefer your eggs scrambled, no need to obsess over how you prepare them.
-You are better off having your eggs fully cooked to your liking then not having any at all.
+You are better off having your eggs fully cooked to your liking than not having any at all.

-4 Indicators of a Healthy Eggs
+Best Eggs to Buy - 4 Indicators of a Healthy Eggs

 Other than the label on the carton, how can you tell if it is a good quality egg?